CesiumGS/3d-tiles/TileFormats/Batched3DModel/README.md

 Batched 3D Model uses [glTF 2.0](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0) to embed model data.

 The [binary glTF](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#binary-gltf-layout) immediately follows the Feature Table and Batch Table.
 It may embed all of its geometry, texture, and animations, or it may refer to external sources for some or all of these data.

-The glTF asset must be 8-byte aligned so that glTF's byte-alignment guarantees are met.
-This can be done by padding the Feature Table or Batch Table if they are present.

 As described above, each vertex has a `batchId` attribute indicating the model to which it belongs.
 For example, vertices for a batch with three models may look like this:
 ```